-Junior pupils are supervised at all times, whether in the classrooms before school starts, during break time, meal times, PE or Games lessons and in boarding houses.
-However, Senior students are entitled to 'study periods', during the school day, which in the main are carried out in their boarding houses.
+Junior pupils are supervised at all times, whether in the classrooms before school starts, during break time, meal times, PE or Games lessons.
+However, Senior students are entitled to 'study periods' during the school day, which in the main are carried out in the library.